It is important to understand the differences of the two types of policies to determine which approach is best suitable for your needs.

 Because traditional long term care insurance utilizes a "pay-as-you-go" approach your premium is typically affordable and attainable.

-If inflation protection requirements are met, traditional long term care insurance policies will also offer you Medcaid asset disregard benefits through your State Long Term Care Partnership Program.
+If inflation protection requirements are met, traditional long term care insurance policies will also offer you Medicaid asset disregard benefits through your State Long Term Care Partnership Program.

 With traditional long term care insurance, your premium may be subject to a rate increase.

-Unlike traditional long term care insurance policies that have a small premium "pay-as-you-go" approach, linked benefit policies usually are funded with a one-time single premium up-front such as $50,000 or $100,000.
+Unlike traditional long term care insurance policies that have a small premium "pay-as-you-go" approach, hybrid linked benefit long term care life insurance policies usually are funded with a one-time single premium up-front such as $50,000 or $100,000.

-The appeal of linked-benefit policies is that you are guaranteed to receive your premium back should you never need to receive long term care.
+The appeal of hybrid long term care life insurance policies is that you are guaranteed to receive your premium back should you never need to receive long term care.

-Also premiums are fixed, and are guaranteed to never be increased.
+Also, premiums with hybrid long term care life insurance policies are fixed, and are guaranteed to never be increased.

 For example, you may have already set aside $500,000 in your savings should you need long term care.
 Let's presume you are a 60 year old female.
 As an alternative to self-funding your long term care needs, you could choose to move $100,000 of the $500,000 in your savings into a linked-benefit long term care policy.
 In doing so you could receive: